EvanGottschalk/OperateExchangeGUI/README.md

 ### Built With

-`Python`
+* `Python 3.6`

-[`CCXT`](https://github.com/ccxt/ccxt) - The fantastic `CCXT` library is critical to this program.
+* [`CCXT`](https://github.com/ccxt/ccxt) - The fantastic `CCXT` library is critical to this program.
 Huge thanks to [@kroitor](https://github.com/kroitor) and the many other `CCXT` contributors that made this program possible.

-[`OperateExchange`](https://github.com/EvanGottschalk/OperateExchange) - This program is the brains behind `OperateExchangeGUI`.
+* [`OperateExchange`](https://github.com/EvanGottschalk/OperateExchange) - This program is the brains behind `OperateExchangeGUI`.
 The buttons in the GUI all send commands to `OperateExchange`, which then interprets them, checks them, and finally executes them via `ConnectToExchange`.
 You can read more about it here: [https://github.com/EvanGottschalk/OperateExchange](https://github.com/EvanGottschalk/OperateExchange)

-[`ConnectToExchange`](https://github.com/EvanGottschalk/connecttoexchange) - This program creates the initial connection to a cryptocurrency exchange.
+* [`ConnectToExchange`](https://github.com/EvanGottschalk/connecttoexchange) - This program creates the initial connection to a cryptocurrency exchange.
 You can read more about it here: [github.com/EvanGottschalk/ConnectToExchange](https://github.com/EvanGottschalk/connecttoexchange)

-[`GetCurrentTime`](https://github.com/EvanGottschalk/GetCurrentTime) - This program is imported to help collect time data in a legible fashion.
+* [`GetCurrentTime`](https://github.com/EvanGottschalk/GetCurrentTime) - This program is imported to help collect time data in a legible fashion.
 It also allows for the translation of time stamps.
 You can read more about it here: [github.com/EvanGottschalk/GetCurrentTime](https://github.com/EvanGottschalk/GetCurrentTime)

-[`AudioPlayer`](https://github.com/EvanGottschalk/AudioPlayer) - This is a simple program for playing custom audio alerts.
-It can be used with `ConnectToExchange` to warn you if an error occurs.
+* [`AudioPlayer`](https://github.com/EvanGottschalk/AudioPlayer) - This is a simple program for playing custom audio alerts.
+It can be helpful as an alert in response to errors.
 You can read more about it here: [github.com/EvanGottschalk/AudioPlayer](https://github.com/EvanGottschalk/AudioPlayer)

-`QuadraticFormula` - This is a simple program for calculating the solutions to a quadratic equation using the quadratic formula.
+* [`QuadraticFormula`](https://github.com/EvanGottschalk/OperateExchangeGUI/blob/main/QuadraticFormula.py) - This is a simple program for calculating the solutions to a quadratic equation using the quadratic formula.

 <!-- GETTING STARTED -->
 ## Getting Started